eekcoopuw/jobmon/docsource/advanced_usage.rst

 runtime for a task was set to 100 seconds and fails, Jobmon will automatically retry the Task with a max runtime set to 150 seconds.
 You can specify the percentage scaling factor.
+The scaling factor is applied each time, cumulatively.
+For example, if Jobmon is configured to increase memory 50% then when jobmon retries due to insufficient memory it increase by 50% of the original requested memory on each step.
+If 40GiB is the original request then the memory increases as 40 -> 60 -> 90.

 For example::